Learning Resources

 Use sensory details to create mood.
 What do characters see, hear, smell, feel?

-Setting as Character
+Setting as a Character

 Sometimes the setting itself can create challenges or opportunities for your character.